Meg Donnelly: Career

 Donnelly played the starring role of Taylor Otto in the ABC sitcom American Housewife from 2016 to 2021.
 She replaced actress Johnny Sequoyah who played the character in the series' pilot.
 Critics cited this as Donnelly's breakout role.
 She then appeared in the independent film The Broken Ones, which premiered at the 2017 SOHO International Film Festival.

 Donnelly stars as Addison in the Disney Channel Original Movie musical Zombies, which premiered on February 16, 2018.
 She then released her debut single, "Smile", on August 5, 2018.
 On March 1, 2019, she released her second single, "Digital Love".
 She reprised the role of Addison in the sequels Zombies 2, which premiered on Disney Channel on February 14, 2020; Zombies 3, which was released in July and August 2022 on Disney+ and Disney Channel, respectively; and Zombies 4: Dawn of the Vampires, which premiered on Disney Channel in July 2025.

 In 2022, Donnelly was cast as Mary Campbell, the future mother of Dean and Sam Winchester, in the Supernatural spin-off The Winchesters, which was picked up to series by The CW in May and cancelled after one season.
 Also in 2022, she played the recurring role of Val in the Disney+ original series High School Musical: The Musical: The Series.

 In 2023, she voiced Kara Zor-El / Supergirl in the film Legion of Super-Heroes, a role she reprised the following year in the Justice League: Crisis on Infinite Earths trilogy.
 Donnelly subsequently was among the finalists to play Supergirl in the live action film Supergirl, though the part was ultimately given to Milly Alcock.

 In 2025, Donnelly competed in season thirteen of The Masked Singer as "Coral".
 She finished in 3rd place.
 At age 24, she was the youngest finalist in the show.
 Following her appearance on the series, she announced the release of an extended play, Dying Art.
 It was released on June 20, 2025.

-From 11 November 2025 through 1 March 2026, she will make her Broadway debut as Satine in Moulin Rouge!
-The Musical.
+She made her Broadway debut as Satine in Moulin Rouge!
+The Musical which ran from November 11, 2025 to March 1, 2026.